MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 }
 ```

-This example generates new sorted collection based on object property 'x':
+This example generates a new sorted collection based on the **x** object property

 ```
 sortBy(nestedItems, 'x')
 ```

-And return this result:
+And returns the result:

 ```
 {